 2009 - Perarignar Anna Centenary | Commemorative Coin

 The 3rd commemorative coin for the year 2009 was issued to mark the Birth Centenary of Perarignar Anna.
-This is the only coin to have a signature of the bust in the history of Republic India coinage.
+This coin marks the inaugural issue featuring a signature of the bust in the history of Republic India coinage.

 Conjeevaram Natarajan Annadurai (15 September 1909 – 3 February 1969), popularly referred to as Anna or Arignar Anna (Anna the scholar) or Perarignar Anna, served as the Chief Minister of Tamil Nadu, marking a historic achievement as the first leader from a Dravidian party to hold this position.
 Notably, he was also the first non-Congress leader to form a majority government in independent India.